What is Columbia Compass?

 Still have questions?
 Contact Us

 Meetings and events have occurred throughout the planning process, and opportunities for engagement will continue once the plan has been adopted.
 Planning Division staff is also happy to come speak to your neighborhood or organization about the planning process or recommendations of the plan.
-If you're interested in having staff speak to your neighborhood or organization about Columbia Compass, please send us an email.
+If you're interested in having staff come speak to your neighborhood or organization about Columbia Compass, please send us an email.